-- have attained a cumulative GPA of 2.00 or higher for all courses taken at this university, for all business courses taken at this university, and for all courses for the major taken at this university; - 3. have earned a "C" (2.00) or higher in each lowerdivision core and skill course and each course in the major; - have earned a minimum of 51 semester hours in traditional courses that were designed primarily for junior or senior students and were completed in an accredited, four-year institution; and - 5. have met all university degree requirements.
+- 1. have completed at least 30 semester hours at the Tempe campus; - 2. have attained a cumulative GPA of 2.00 or higher for all courses taken at this university, for all business courses taken at this university, and for all courses for the major taken at this university; - have earned a "C" (2.00) or higher in each lowerdivision core and skill course and each course in the major; - have earned a minimum of 51 semester hours in traditional courses that were designed primarily for junior or senior students and were completed in an accredited, four-year institution; and - 5. have met all university degree requirements.